stevenvb/imageborder/README.md

 no dependecies.

-> note: this works only with images from the same domain.
+> note: this works only with images from the same domain, otherwise you get this SecurityException

+> DOMException: Failed to execute 'getImageData' on 'CanvasRenderingContext2D': The canvas has been tainted by cross-origin data.

 ![alt text](https://github.com/stevenvb/imageborder/blob/master/examples/screenshot.png "Example Chrome")